Lyle's story - Final Approach

 Lyle Prouse came from a WWII housing project in Kansas and an alcoholic family where both parents died as a result of alcoholism.
 He rose through the ranks of the United States Marine Corps from private to captain, from an infantryman to a fighter pilot.
 He made his way to the pinnacle of commercial aviation, airline captain...then lost it all.

-Today he is a recovering alcoholic with nearly twenty-two years sobriety.
+Today he is a recovering alcoholic with over 28 years of continuous sobriety.
 This story describes his rise from the ashes of complete destruction from which he was never to fly again.
 It is full of miracles which defy all manner of odds.

 In a long and arduous journey, he eventually regained his FAA licenses.
 He never fought his termination; he considered it fair and appropriate.